 All NYLJ articles are published in the print edition (also available on microfilm and a ProQuest digital microfilm edition).
 Articles are also available on Lexis (August 1991-present) and the NYLJ website (subscription required).

 The full text of cases were published in print from the first issue until Fall 2010.
-After that, the full text of cases is available only on the NYLJ website (covering 2005-present; subscription required); the print edition has only summaries.
-Lexis has the full text of cases from August 1991-2010 and case summaries after that.
+After that, the print has only summaries.
+The full text of cases is available only on the NYLJ website (covering 2005-present; subscription required) and Lexis, in the New York Law Journal - Caselaw database (starting in 1989 but with a gap from January 1, 1990 - March 31, 1990).

 If you need something from the print edition (e.g., an advertisement or an old article), the libraries at ABCNY, NYCLA and most law school libraries in New York City will make copies.
 They may also be willing get more materials from NYLJ website.